Chiloé railway

-The Chiloe railway was a narrow-gauge railway in Chiloé Island, running from the cities of Ancud to Castro that operated between 1912 and 1960.
+The Chiloe railway was a narrow-gauge railway in Chiloé Island (Chile), running from the cities of Ancud to Castro that operated between 1912 and 1960.
 It also had a loading spur to the old port of Lechagua.

 History

 Construction

 Until before of the construction of the railway, the only land route between Ancud and Castro – the two main cities of the island – was the old Caicumeo Road, opened at the end of the 18th century.

 The first time that the idea of building a railway in Chiloé was mentioned is during the year 1899, when it was proposed by senator Ramón Rozas.
 However, the idea was rejected as too costly.

 Operation

 During the first years of its opening, the trip between Ancud and Castro took about 5 hours.
 Derailments were common as due to a lack of railway experience on the island.
 The original stations of the main line, as listed by Luis Mansilla Vidal in 1914, were the following: